Nothing is as scary to a homeowner as having significant water damage in your home as a result of frozen and burst pipes.

 Most plumbing systems use forced hot water to distribute heat throughout a home.
-A water boiler heats up water, this water is distributed through pipes with the use of a circulator pump, and the hot water releases heat through baseboard or through a radiator before returning to the hot water boiler.
+A water boiler heats up the water, this water is distributed through pipes with the use of a circulator pump, and the hot water releases heat through the baseboard or through a radiator before returning to the hot water boiler.

 There are numerous factors that can lead to your plumbing system freezing.
 Sometimes keeping your heat low can lead to frozen pipes if the weather is particularly cold and formidable.
 If your equipment is older it may be susceptible to becoming damaged and not operating effectively.